Skip to main content

 • Routine vaccination

-In a phased approach starting with those turning 65 or 70 - see below for more information.
+Delivered in a phased approach, starting with those turning 65 or 70.

 We are currently in phase 1 of the Shingles vaccination programme.

-The table below summarises the individuals eligible for the shingles vaccine from 01 September 2023:
+The table below summarises the individuals eligible for the shingles vaccine:

 Is the individual severely immunosuppressed?